Icelandair Group

 Icelandair Group hf. is an Icelandic travel industry corporation, the owner and holding company of the airline Icelandair and several other travel industry companies in Iceland.
-The group's headquarters are at Reykjavík Airport in Reykjavík.
+The group's headquarters are in Hafnarfjörður, Iceland.
 The corporation is the largest in Iceland, with 125 billion ISK in revenue in 2013.

 Operations

 Icelandair Group focuses on the international airline and tourism sectors, with Iceland as the cornerstone of its international route network.
 The business concept of the group is built exclusively on Icelandair's route network and on marketing Iceland as a year-round destination.

-During 2013 the group employed an average of 2,850 full-time employees.
+During 2013, the group employed an average of 2,850 full-time employees.
 1,387 of those were employed by Icelandair.
 The number of employees had been rising steadily from 2,028 in 2010.

 Icelandair Group is the parent company of nine subsidiaries that form the two business segments of Route Network and Tourism Services.
 In addition to passenger flights operated by Icelandair, the group has vast interests in most aspects of Icelandic tourism and aviation, including hotel chains, travel agencies, domestic airlines and cargo, support services, as well as fledgling ACMI and lease operations.